Wessel Wessels

 What Is A Weather Radar And How Does It Work?

-Weather forecasts are usually accompanied by maps covered with different symbols, lines, and colors.
+During Weather forecasts, maps covered with different symbols, lines, and colors are typically used.
 Meteorologists use these synoptic weather maps[...]

 Does The Moon Affect The Weather?
 How Earth’s Only Satellite Is Influencing Our Atmosphere Conditions